bpatrik/PiGallery/README.md

 --------

 *  Install php, and a webserver(apache, nginx) on your device and a (optional) database server (mysql, mariadb)
-*  download the latest files from github, put it in your www directory (on in a subdirectory)
+*  download the latest [release (v0.90)](release/pigallery_0.90.zip) from github, extract  it in your www directory (or in a subdirectory)
 *  open config.php and edit the configurations according to the comments.
 *  if your using database mode, be sure the the database, you set in the config.php is exist
 *  login with user: admin, pass: admin (or whatever you set in config.php)
-*  in database mode, click on admin panel and click index photos
+*  in database mode, click on admin panel and click index photos, or enable on the fly indexing in the config.php (but in this case the manual indexing still recommended at the admin panel)

 Notes:
 --------